sebilm/ioBroker.myuplink/README.md

 In this version changing heat pump settings is not supported.

 ## Changelog

+### **WORK IN PROGRESS**

+-   Authorization Code Grant Flow settings have been moved to new Extended tab
+-   Password control will be used for Secret and Auth Code

 ### 0.2.1 (2023-12-28)

 -   All responsive sizes have been added to jsonConfig